The Bruckner Journal is a publication for all enthusiasts and devotees of Anton Bruckner

 The founding Editor in 1997 was Peter Palmer.
 Since March 2005 till November 2016,

-he editor has been Ken Ward.
+the editor was Ken Ward.
 In June 2016 Michael Cucka became joint editor, taking

 Howie, author of ‘Anton Bruckner: A Documentary Biography’, (Edwin Mellen, 2002),